Lemon Cheesecake Cookies

 - Line two baking sheets with parchment paper.

 - In a medium bowl, whisk together the flour, baking powder, baking soda and salt.
-Then set aside the flour mixture.1 ¾ cups (218 g) all-purpose flour, spooned and leveled, ½ teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon salt
+Then set aside the flour mixture.1 3/4 cups (218 g) all-purpose flour, spooned and leveled, 1/2 tsp baking powder, 1/2 tsp baking soda, 1/2 tsp salt

-- Add in the egg yolks and vanilla to the butter mixture and mix for one minute on medium speed until pale and fluffy.2 egg yolks, at room temperature, 1 teaspoon vanilla
+- Add in the egg yolks and vanilla to the butter mixture and mix for one minute on medium speed until pale and fluffy.2 egg yolks, at room temperature, 1 tsp vanilla

-- Add in the lemon zest and combine on medium speed.2 ½ tablespoon (25 g) lemon zest
+- Add in the lemon zest and combine on medium speed.2 1/2 tbsp (25 g) lemon zest

 - Add in the dry ingredients and combine on low speed.